City of Homer Solicits Nominations for 2015-2020 Capital Improvement Plan

 Work is now underway to update the City of Homer’s Capital Improvement Plan.
-Community organizations and agencies are urged to contact the City Manager’s office by the end of June to request that particular projects be included in the new CIP.
+Community organizations and agencies are urged to contact the City Manager’s office by June 30 to request that particular projects be included in the new CIP.

 The Capital Improvement Plan is a 6-year planning document for major acquisition and construction projects.
 Capital projects typically have a value of $25,000 or greater and result in a fixed asset with a useful life of at least three years.

-While most of the City of Homer CIP projects are specific to municipal government operations (e.g., roads, water/sewer projects, harbor projects), others are spearheaded by non-profit organizations or state/federal agencies.
+While most of the City of Homer CIP projects are specific to municipal government operations (e.g., roads, water/sewer projects, harbor projects), there is a section of the book for projects spearheaded by non-profit organizations or state/federal agencies.

 Typically the CIP contains about 60 projects and only a handful of those get funded each year.
 Nevertheless, it is important for any organization that is proposing a project with broad community benefit to contact the City.